 Sometimes I feel like a bird that can’t figure out how to fly.
-I periodically get launched out of a cannon (in this metaphor, that’s ketamine), then flap and flap to no effect.
+I periodically get launched out of a cannon (in this metaphor, that’s due to IV ketamine treatment for depression), then flap and flap to no effect.
 I’m trying to make progress, but gravity is always there.
 Eventually, I sink lower and lower, just exhausting myself with all that flapping.

 I know this because my mood still dips pretty low sometimes, but on the whole, I’m in a better place than I was a few months ago.
 Perhaps it’s that I bounce back faster, now.
 Or maybe it’s just knowing that it won’t last forever.